In this guide, you’ll learn 34 different types of meditation techniques. Plus, some advanced meditation styles too.

 - Good meditation technique for: focus, present-moment-mindfulness, productivity, inner peace, focus, self-control, anxiety, stress, depression, inner peace

 Mindfulness is the best meditation technique for beginners.
 [Try these beginners mindfulness exercises].

 Writing for his blog WildMind.org, Bodhipaksa says, “My definition of mindfulness is very simple.
 Mindfulness is the gentle effort to be continuously present with experience.”

 Because mindfulness has gone through such a process of evolution there is actually some confusion as to precisely what the term means today.

-The purpose of meditation is to cultivate the right mind, which ultimately leads to enlightenment.
-This is why Buddhist meditation is best practiced by those who believe in and wish to follow the Buddhist belief.
+The purpose of Jhana is to cultivate the right mind, which ultimately leads to enlightenment.
+This is why Buddhist Jhana is best practised by those who follow the Buddhist belief.